 Csicsila's work on the treatment of American writers in the college classroom also led to his development of a groundbreaking course for literature and teaching majors at Eastern Michigan University called "Mark Twain for Teachers."
 In June 2002, Csicsila traveled with twenty undergraduate and graduate students from Eastern Michigan to Quarry Farm, Mark Twain's summer home in Elmira, New York, where he taught an intensive summer class that dealt primarily with the handling of Twain's best-known and oftentimes controversial writings in high school and college literature courses.
 In April 2017, he taught the course for a second time.

 Professor Csicsila has delivered presentations around the country, including at the International Conference on the State of Mark Twain Studies, the Modern Language Association national convention, the American Literature Association annual conference and the College English Association annual meeting, to name a few.
 He has lectured at the F. Scott Fitzgerald Historical Society and the Center for Mark Twain Studies in Elmira, New York, where he has been a three-time scholar in residence fellow (1996, 2010 and 2015).
-Csicsila currently serves as editor of the Mark Twain Circular.
+Csicsila currently serves as assistant editor of the Mark Twain Annual.